-There are social, landscape and biodiversity grounds for increasing diversity, along with possible benefits for countering possible effects of climate change.
-Much of the lower areas are suitable for a variety of species, although a predominance of Surface-water gleys on the slopes normally excludes the use of Douglas fir.
-Soil data coverage is partial.
+Much of the lower areas are suitable for a variety of species, although a predominance of Surfacewater gleys on the slopes normally excludes the use of Douglas fir.
+Soil data coverage is partial eg in Quinish.
 Frost hollows are problematic for establishment, but will grow high yield class crops once established.
-Such areas are vulnerable to broadleaved regeneration.
-Exposure, poor nutrients, heath check and shallow soils are major challenges to achieving productive forestry in some eastern areas.
+Such areas are vulnerable for broadleaf regeneration.
+Exposure, poor nutrients, heath check, browsing damage and shallow soils are major challenges to achieving productive forestry in some areas.
 These crops were routinely fertilised in the past and many show requirements for further input.